engtuncay/engtuncay.github.io/vscode/notes/vscode-fav-extensions.md

 helps you creating code snippets (saves snippets in the User Snippets in VSCode)

+# Workbench

+➖  EditorConfig for VS Code - EditorConfig Support for Visual Studio Code

 # Git

-- Git History (git log)
+➖ Git History (git log)

-allows you to view git history with graph and details
+Allows you to view git history with graph and details

+# Theme - Icons

+➖  vscode-icons - my favorite collection of icons for VSCode projects

 # Deprecated Extensions